joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 You'll recall, last week we started to explore the basics of React.
 In doing so, we started to style our application.
 However, we were using inline styles.
 While this is a perfectly reasonable solution, it does not allow us to easily reuse styles.
 In short, we need a slightly more sophisticated styling solution.
 As such, this week I will be introducing styled components. **However, before we explore styled components we'll look a few more react basics**

-Primarily, we will be addressing the following question:
+Primarily, for the next two weeks, we will be addressing the following question:

 **How can we ensure a consistent look and feel across our applications?**